Deraeocoris ruber

-Deraeocoris ruber (also known as Mirid Bug) is a species of bug in Miridae family.
+Deraeocoris ruber, commonly known as the red-spotted plant bug, is a species of bug in the family Miridae.

 Distribution and habitat

 This species can be found anywhere in Europe, except for Azores, Canary Islands, Cyprus, Faroe Islands, Finland, Iceland, Malta and parts of Russia and the Caucasus.
 It is also present in the Nearctic realm and in the Neotropical realm.
 These bugs inhabits forests, but occur mainly on sunny forest edges and open areas.

 Description

 Deraeocoris ruber is a medium-size species measuring 6–8 mm long.
 Body is remarkably wide and glossy.
 Adults top (including scutellum) may appear in various color variants, ranging from light brown or orange to black in color, while the cuneus is always red.
 They have shiny forewings with an unbanded tibiae and the 1st antennal segment.
 The 1st segment of the antennae and at least the base of the 2nd segment are black.

 The nymph of Deraeocoris ruber is black coloured with a pinkish wide abdomen bearing black spines.